machenslab/dPCA/README.md

 Simple example code for surrogate data can be found in [**dpca_demo.ipynb**](http://nbviewer.ipython.org/github/wielandbrendel/dPCA/blob/master/python/dPCA_demo.ipynb) and **dpca_demo.m**.

+**Update July 2026:** Note that for the analysis in our eLife paper we used our Matlab package.
+Our Python package provides the core dPCA functionality but does not implement all bells and whistles described in the paper.
+Anton Sobinov used Claude to convert our Matlab implementation into Python; see https://github.com/SobinovLab/matlab_dpca.

 ### Python package

 The Python package is tested against Python 2.7 and Python 3.4.
 To install, first make sure that numpy, cython, scipy, sklearn, itertools and numexpr are avaible.
 Then copy the files from the Python subfolder to a location in the Python search path.